QuantEcon/lecture-python-programming.myst/lectures/functions.md

 ## Advanced Exercises

-In the following exercises, we used more advanced syntax such as {doc}`list comprehension <list_comprehension>` to test our solutions against a list of inputs.
+In the following exercises, we will use more advanced syntax such as {any}`list comprehension <list_comprehensions>` to test our solutions against a list of inputs.

 If you are unfamiliar with these concepts, feel free to come back later.

 ```{exercise-start}
 :label: func_ex4
 ```